JavierBas/IMLEF-MQuEA/README.md

 The presentations include own material, as well as content from * *An Introduction to Statistical Learning* (James et. al, 2013), and *Hands-on machine learning with Scikit-Learn, Keras, and TensorFlow: Concepts, tools, and techniques to build intelligent systems* (Géron, 2019), among other references.
 Also, the jupyter notebooks are modifications of the examples in Géron, 2019.

-Any use of this material requires proper reference to this repository and the professor who has compiled and created these materials (*Javier Bas, Department of Economic Analysis: Quantitative Economics, Universidad Autónoma de Madrid, Spain*).
+Any use of this material requires proper reference to this repository and the professor who has compiled and created these materials (see the CITATION.cff file).
 A contact prior to its use would also be appreciated.

 ## References